Sabarikirishwaran/GGQSS/README.md

 ## Early Quantum Search and Amplitude Amplification

-The earliest quantum contributions to SAT-solving emerged from the development of **Grover’s search algorithm** [Grover, 1996], which established that a quantum computer can search an unstructured space of size `N` in time proportional to `sqrt(N)`.
+The earliest quantum contributions to SAT-solving emerged from the development of **Grover’s search algorithm** [Grover, 1996], which established that a quantum computer can search an unstructured space of size $N$ in time proportional to $sqrt(N)$.
 This provided a **quadratic speedup** over classical brute-force SAT solving and led to the broader framework of **amplitude amplification** [Brassard et al., 2002], which generalizes Grover’s method to boost the success probability of any probabilistic algorithm.

 Shortly thereafter, researchers showed that **Schöning’s randomized SAT algorithm** [Schöning, 1999] could be quadratically accelerated using amplitude amplification [Dürr & Høyer, 1996].
 This resulted in quantum runtimes of the form:

 $$
-O!\bigl(\sqrt{T(n)},\mathrm{poly}(n)\bigr),
+O\bigl(\sqrt{T(n)},\mathrm{poly}(n)\bigr)
 $$

-where `T(n)` is the classical randomized runtime.
+where $T(n)$ is the classical randomized runtime.
 These methods remained fundamentally tied to treating SAT as a **black-box search problem**, without exploiting the structural or geometric properties of its solution space.

 ---